Antoniorios17/Antoniorios17/README.md

 ✉️  You can contact me at [antoniorioswork@gmail.com](antoniorioswork@gmail.com)

 💻 I have 2+ years experience working in Information Technology and infrastructure.
-Due to my career experience in IT support, system administration, computer engineering and networking, I have set a goal to upskill and enter the DevOps space.
+Due to my career experience in IT support, system administration and networking, I have set a goal to upskill and enter the DevOps space.
 My skillset is transferable to the DevOps Engineer role which makes the transition easier.

 🎓 I am currently enrolled in KuraLabs Training Program/Academy for Site Reliability Engineering, DevOps engineering and Cloud Engineering.